Supporting international charity Child.org

 Between June and December 2018, Child.org delivered 483 specially-designed Baby Boxes to mothers with newborn babies living in informal settlements ("Slums") in Nairobi County, Kenya.
 Each box included a mattress, two sheets, a cellular blanket and a mosquito net, and was printed with safe sleeping advice.

-The pilot aimed to encourage mums in Nairobi to seek postnatal care and to provide newborns with a safe place to sleep.
-The results were dramatic - we saw an 81% increase in women and babies accessing life changing services, and 95% of mothers that received the Box used it for their baby/babies to sleep in.
-We're now seeking opportunities to take this work further.
+To encourage mums to seek postnatal care and to provide newborns with a safe place to sleep.
+The results from our pilot programme were dramatic - we saw an 81% increase in women and babies accessing life changing services, and 95% of mothers that received the Box used it for their baby/babies to sleep in.
+We're very excited to take this work forward in 2020, with your support.

 Empowering women in the community, Meru, Kenya